Tiger Island (Dreamworld): History

 Tiger Island opened in 1995 as one of only two interactive tiger exhibits in the world.
 The exhibit featured various locations for the tigers to live, swim and play.
-Three years later, in October of 1998, Dreamworld welcomed their first litter of four Bengal tiger cubs consisting of Rama, Sita, Sultan and Taj.
-In 2006, the first litter of Sumatran tiger cubs was born featuring Indah and Rahni.
+Three years later, in October 1998, Dreamworld welcomed their first litter of four Bengal tiger cubs, consisting of Rama, Sita, Sultan and Taj.
+In 2006, the first litter of Sumatran tiger cubs was born, featuring Indah and Rahni.
 A nursery and smaller tiger enclosure were constructed to showcase the younger tigers before being released into the main exhibit.

-On June 20, 2012, Mohan, one of Dreamworld's original Bengal tigers, died after a battle with kidney disease.
-Mohan was born on November 2, 1994, in the United States before being transferred to Dreamworld for the opening of Tiger Island.
-When he arrived he was known as the "King of Tiger Island".
+On June 20 2012, Mohan, one of Dreamworld's original Bengal tigers, died after a battle with kidney disease.
+Mohan was born on November 2 1994 in the United States, before being transferred to Dreamworld for the opening of Tiger Island.
+When he arrived, he was known as the "King of Tiger Island".

 In 2015, two litters were born to Raja (father) and Nika (mother).
-On July 25, Kai, a male cub, was born, while two female cubs were born on November 29, to the same mother and father.
-Later during a competition in conjunction with Channel 7's Sunrise Morning Show, the two female cubs were named Akasha and Adira.
+On July 25, Kai, a male cub, was born, while two female cubs were born on November 29, to the same parents.
+Later, during a competition in conjunction with Channel 7's Sunrise Morning Show, the two female cubs were named Akasha and Adira.

-On February 19, 2016, two white tiger cubs were put on public display in a temporary quarantine enclosure, found in Ocean Parade, in front of Zombie Evilution.
-These two cubs, who were later to be named Kiko and Kali, were flown in from Japan under Dreamworld's partnership arrangement with Hirakawa Zoo in Kagoshima City.
+On February 19 2016, two white tiger cubs were put on public display in a temporary quarantine enclosure, found in Ocean Parade, in front of Zombie Evilution.
+The cubs, who were later to be named Kiko and Kali, were flown in from Japan under Dreamworld's partnership arrangement with Hirakawa Zoo in Kagoshima City.

-On February 29, 2016, the Tiger Island area closed for refurbishment.
-It re-opened on Sunday, September 18, 2016, with designs by Jamie Durie.
+On February 29 2016, the Tiger Island area closed for refurbishment.
+It re-opened on September 18 2016, with designs by Jamie Durie.